 Guys who use Accutane®:

-- Should AVOID THE SUN as much as possible and use 30 SPF sunscreen or higher, because of the risk of severe sunburn.
+- Should AVOID THE SUN AND TANNING BEDS as much as possible.
+Use 30 SPF sunscreen or higher, because of the risk of severe sunburn.
 That includes tanning beds/booths too.
 Accutane® and other acne medicine can make your skin burn faster.
 Sunburns can also make your acne get worse.

 - Should be monitored by their health care provider, including regular check-ups.